5 Tips to fix 403 forbidden errors in Chrome 2023

 You may be confused by this time logic, yet the importance of time and date cannot be understated.

-Because the server you wish to visit also checks your computer’s clock, it can determine if they have the same time duration or not.
+Because the server you wish to visit also checks your computer’s clock, it can determine whether they have the same time duration.

 Follow the steps below to set the date and time: